johnros/johnros.github.com/books.md

 12. James E. Gentle. __Numerical Linear Algebra for Applications in Statistics__.
 Because we may write $$A^{-1}b=x$$, but a computer would never invert a matrix to solve this problem.

+13. Venables, W.N. and Ripley, B.D. __Modern Applied Statistics with S__.
+Everything you need to actually analyze data in R.

 Feel free to use this list, and recommend more entries.

 Some other book recommendations worth following: